verilog-to-routing/vtr-verilog-to-routing/doc/src/odin/dev_guide/regression_test.md

 ### full

 The full regression test is designed to test real user behaviour.
-It does this by simulating flip flop, muxes and other common uses of verilog.
+It does this by simulating flip flop, muxes and other common uses of Verilog.

 ### large